 This is my favorite vanilla buttercream.
 It’s the perfect vanilla frosting that’s simple, creamy and smooth and tastes unbelievable on vanilla cupcakes!

 - 1 cup (230g) unsalted butter, softened to room temperature

 - 4 – 5 cups (480-600g) confectioners’ sugar

 - 1/4 cup (60ml) heavy cream

 - salt, to taste

-- Cover tightly and store for up to 1 week in the refrigerator or up to 3 months in the freezer.
+- Use immediately or cover tightly and store for up to 1 week in the refrigerator or up to 3 months in the freezer.
 After freezing, thaw in the refrigerator then beat the frosting for a few seconds so it’s creamy again.